Skip to content

 These pumpkin blondies are everything I love about fall.
 They are thick, chewy, and soft all at the same time and have the perfect hint of pumpkin spice and chocolate in every bite!

-pumpkin blondies cut into squares
+Pumpkin blondies cut into square pieces.

 This post may contain affiliate links.
 Read disclosure policy.